It is surprising how little effort often goes into measuring closed won deals.

-The Closed Won by Campaign chart tells us how well each marketing campaign performed in generating sales revenue.
+The Closed Won by Campaign chart tells us this.
+It shows the revenue arising from each marketing Campaign.

 The Spring Trade Show and User Conferences were the two marketing campaigns that yielded the most closed won revenue.

-As such the chart is a key way of gathering the information that will influence future marketing and business development strategy.
-It gives great insight into the campaigns we should continue, expand or stop.
+This means the chart is an important tool for gathering the information that will influence future marketing and business development strategy.
+It gives great insight into the campaigns that we should continue, expand or stop.

 Remember that the lead management and conversion process is critical here.
-If Leads are being converted without creating an Opportunity, then potentially the data for this valuable metric is lost.
+If Leads convert without creating an Opportunity, then potentially the data for this valuable metric is lost.

 Review this blog post for advice on lead management and conversion steps including downloadable process diagrams.